 In the Get external data group, click from Text/CSV.

-In the import data dialog, locate the CSV file you want to open, and click import.
+In the Import data dialog window, locate the CSV file you want to open, and click Import.

 In the data format step, make sure that the general option is selected for all of the columns, and then click Finish.